Cognigy/Documentation/docs/en/docs/ai/endpoints/azure-bot-services.md

 ## Channel Specific Settings

 <div class="divider"></div>
-The **Bot Framework Settings** dropdown menu is where Cognigy.AI needs to be provided with the credentials to connect with an Azure Bot Services deployment.
+The **Azure Bot Services Settings** dropdown menu is where Cognigy.AI needs to be provided with the credentials to connect with an Azure Bot Services deployment.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/endpoints/images/71157ce-azureSettings.PNG" width="100%" />
 </figure>

+### Access Scope

+This settings determines who can access this application, choosing being **Multi Tenant** and **Single Tenant**.

+#### Restrict to Azure AD Accounts

+When choosing **Multi Tenant**, you will have an additional toggle.
+The **Restrict to Azure AD Accounts** setting prevents public access to your Endpoint, and only allows access to Teams accounts that are managed by an organization in Azure Active Directory.

 ### Microsoft App ID